 Groundwater elevation data for wells in the monitoring network were compiled and reviewed for accuracy and completeness to ensure data are representative of static groundwater conditions.
 Groundwater level measurements for extraction wells were not taken while actively pumping to ensure the contours generated are generally representative of static conditions (i.e., not influenced by active pumping of a water well).
 Groundwater elevation data representative of the seasonal high and seasonal low groundwater conditions were then selected for contouring.
 In the OVGB, the seasonal high typically occurs between March and June and the seasonal low typically occurs between September and December, although the seasonal high/low varies from year to year and by well (Appendix A).
 As described in Section 3.2, groundwater levels are measured on a quarterly basis, typically in the months of March, June, October, and December.
-For purposes of generating groundwater elevation contour maps to illustrate the seasonal high and seasonal low groundwater conditions in the primary production aquifer for the 2022 water year, March 2022 groundwater level measurements were used to show the seasonal high and October 2021 groundwater level measurements were used to show the seasonal high and October 2021 represents the start of the 2022 water year, and March 2022 represents the mid-point of the water year.
-Groundwater elevation contours were generated using version 10.8.1 of the 3D Analyst and Spatial Analyst tools within ArcGIS software.
+For purposes of generating groundwater elevation contour maps to illustrate the change in seasonal high and seasonal low groundwater conditions in the primary production aquifer for the 2023 water year, March 2023 groundwater level measurements were used to show the seasonal high and October 2022 groundwater level measurements were used to show the seasonal high and October 2022 represents the start of the 2023 water year, and March 2023 represents the mid-point of the water year.

-Historically, and in water year 2022, groundwater elevations were highest in the northern and eastern portions of the OVGB, adjacent to the Topa Topa Mountains, and lowest in the southwestern part of the OVGB in the vicinity of San Antonio Creek.
-In October 2021, the predominant direction of groundwater flow was towards the southwest and the hydraulic gradient was approximately 0.031 feet/feet, as measured between wells 05N22W32J002S, 04N23W01K002S, and 04N22W07G001S.
-Groundwater elevations ranged from a high of approximately 1,065 feet MSL in the northeastern part of the OVGB to a low of approximately 660 feet MSL in the central part of the OVGB (Figure 8).
-The October 2021 groundwater elevation contour map shows a slight pumping depression in the central part of the OVGB (Figure 8).
-In March 2022, the predominant direction of groundwater flow was towards the southwest and the hydraulic gradient was approximately 0.027 feet/feet, as measured between wells 04N22W04Q001S, 04N23W01K002S, and 04N22W07G001S.
-Groundwater elevations ranged from a high of approximately 04N22W04Q001S, 04N23W01K002S, and 04N22W07G001S.
-Groundwater elevations ranged from a high of approximately 958 feet MSL in the eastern part of the OVGB (well 05N22W32J002S was not measured in March 2022) to a low of approximately 679 feet MSL in the southwestern part of the OVGB (Figure 9).
+Historically, and in water year 2023, groundwater elevations were highest in the northern and eastern portions of the OVGB, adjacent to the Topa Topa Mountains, and lowest in the southwestern part of the OVGB in the vicinity of San Antonio Creek.
+In October 2022, the predominant direction of groundwater flow was towards the southwest and the hydraulic gradient was approximately 0.026 feet/feet, as measured between wells 05N22W32J002S, 04N23W01K002S, and 04N23W12H002S.
+Groundwater elevations ranged from a high of approximately 1,052 feet MSL in the northeastern part of the OVGB to a low of approximately 649 feet MSL in the central part of the OVGB (Figure 8).
+The October 2022 groundwater elevation contour map shows a slight pumping depression in the central part of the OVGB (Figure 8).
+In March 2023, the predominant direction of groundwater flow was towards the southwest and the hydraulic gradient was approximately 0.029 feet/feet, as measured between wells 05N22W32J002S, 04N23W01K002S, and 04N22W07G001S.
+Groundwater elevations ranged from a high of approximately 05N22W32J002S, 04N23W01K002S, and 04N22W07G001S.
+Groundwater elevations ranged from a high of approximately 1,093 feet MSL in the northeastern part of the 0VGB to a low of approximately 686 feet MSL in the southwestern part of the 0VGB (Figure 9).